 Students who have violated any aspect of this policy will not be permitted to be a member of Chi Epsilon or to hold a leadership position in a student club or in student government.

-Violation of any aspect of this policy in more than one course may result in dismissal from the CE Program and potential disciplinary action by the college.
+Violation of any aspect of this policy in more than one course will result in dismissal from the CE Program and potential disciplinary action by the college.

 - Students may not plagiarize from any source including the current or past work of other students or the internet.

-- Students may not get answers from third party internet sources.
+- Students may not solicit assistance from third party internet sources.